 5) Scroll down to Volumetric Quality, and set it to Medium or Low.

-You can also set other options under Advanced Settings to Low or Medium depending on your needs.
+According to your needs, you can also set other options under Advanced Settings to Low or Medium.
 After the changes are applied, run the game to check if crashes go away.
 If not, take a look at the last fix.

 Fix 6 – Reinstall the game

 Reinstalling always sounds troublesome, but it’s a solid fix for stubborn gaming problems.
-This will bring you a fresh copy of Star Wars Squadrons, but please make sure to delete all the related game files after you uninstall the game.
+After you uninstall the game, make sure to delete all the related game files.
+Then, download the latest version of Star Wars Squadrons and it should be working without any issues.

-The 6 simple tricks above should get you out of the constant crashes.
-Hopefully you can play the game now.
+Hopefully the 6 simple tricks above get you out of the constant crashes.
 If you have further questions or suggestions, feel free to leave a comment below.